 Is This Warranty Going to Cover the Lifespan of Your Roof?

 Warranties won’t make your roof last longer and each roofing system and structure has a specific lifespan.
-The key is to choose a warranty that will last as long as your roof.
-Asking the manufacturer to explain the basis for their warranty length will help you asses whether or not the warranty will provide coverage as your roof reaches the end of its lifespan.
+Asking the manufacturer to explain the basis for their warranty length will help you assess whether or not the warranty will provide coverage as your roof reaches the end of its lifespan.
 What exclusions does this warranty have?
-Will you be covered for wind damage, hail damage, ponding water, or oil and grease?
+Will you be covered for wind damage, hail damage, ponding water or oil and grease?

 Checking out the warranty’s maintenance package is another detail that may seem minor, but could seriously impact your roof in the long run.
 It’s very rare that a product can be left to the elements for years and survive intact without maintenance here and there; your roofing system is no different.
 Adding a routine maintenance plan to your warranty will ensure that your roof lasts for as long as expected.

 The cost of a roof can be seen in the value of the warranty as well as the decades of performance.
 The FiberTite® warranty provides peace of mind, and the proven performance of FiberTite provides decades of reliability.
 Contact us to learn more.
 Have any other questions that you or your peers consider before deciding on a warranty?
 Share them with us in the comments!